Code-the-Dream-Students/veggie-recipes/README.md

     *REMEMBER Always to work and push the changes to the DESIGN BRANCH*
 4. Create a pull request with the changes.

-Thank you!

-Let me know if you have any questions.
+Let me know if you have any questions, thank you!